SmithEcophysLab/lemontree_experimental_wg/meetings/agendas/2022_agenda.md

 - Discussion of Paul and Hugo's Oz experiment (30 minutes)

 ## March 29, 2022
-- Discussion of protocols
-- Discussion of facilities
-	- Hugo: German Ag FACE experiment
+- No meeting

 ## April 12, 2022
-- TBD
+- update on experimental designs from UU (and TTU?)

 ## April 26, 2022
 - TBD

 ## other ideas
 - PI backgrounds/expertise
+- Discussion of protocols
+- Discussion of facilities
+	- Hugo: German Ag FACE experiment